 A video on the island on our YouTube channel has been receiving a great deal of commentary and activity.
 This is a version of the 2012 presentation, recorded with much better audio and a clear view of the slides.
 Interested folk are highly encouraged to view it, as it sums up the whole problem of money digging scams and their relationship to the Money Pit in fairly short order.

 An article on the Money Pit was published in History Magazine in March 2015, and contained an "expose" of sorts on the reality of the Oak Island legend.
 It's certain to have annoyed many in the believer set.

-A new video on YouTube was published in January 2016, and provides an excellent Introduction to Historical Study for those who are interested.
-The video describes the differences between real and pseudohistory, and discusses common tasks and methodologies used in historical research as well as basic historiography.
+A new piece was added in January 2016, and provides an excellent Introduction to Historical Study for those who are interested.
+This work describes the differences between real and pseudohistory, and discusses common tasks and methodologies used in historical research as well as basic historiography.

 Remember: the objective of Critical Enquiry is reasoned, impartial research into topics of interest and controversy.
 If you have a favorite subject you'd like to see us investigate, please email us at this email address.
 Also, please register for Critical Condition and jump into a discussion of the topics, or of skepticism in general.

 And if you've written (or are considering) material you'd like to see on the site, let us know.